Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/getting-started-07-creating-vrack/guide.en-gb.md

 It is necessary to create a private network with a virtual local area network (VLAN) so that the connected instances can communicate with each other.

-With the Public Cloud service, you can create up to 4,000 VLANs within one vRack.
-This means that you can use each private IP address up to 4,000 times.
+With the Public Cloud service, you can create up to 4 000 VLANs within one vRack.
+This means that you can use each private IP address up to 4 000 times.
 Thus, for example, 192.168.0.10 of VLAN 2 is different from IP 192.168.0.10 of VLAN 42.

 This can be useful in order to segment your vRack between multiple virtual networks.

-In the OVHcloud Control Panel, you can assign the VLAN of your choice and customise the private IP range.
+From the OVHcloud Control Panel and OVHcloud APIv6, you can customise all settings: deployment mode and region, VLAN name and ID, private IP address range (e.g. 10.0.0.0/16), DHCP, and gateway.

 > [!primary]
 > On dedicated servers, you are using VLAN 0 by default.
 The OpenStack infrastructure requires to specify your VLAN ID directly at the infrastructure level.
 >
 > Unlike dedicated servers, there is no need to tag a VLAN directly on a Public Cloud instance.
 >
-> To learn more about this topic, please refer to the guide [Creating multiple vLANs in a vRack](/pages/bare_metal_cloud/dedicated_servers/creating-multiple-vlans-in-a-vrack)
+> To learn more about this topic, please refer to the guide "[Creating multiple vLANs in a vRack](/pages/bare_metal_cloud/dedicated_servers/creating-multiple-vlans-in-a-vrack)".

 > [!warning]
 > vRack is managed at the OVHcloud infrastructure level, meaning you can only administrate it in the OVHcloud Control Panel and the OVHcloud APIv6.